|

 © 2025 Peter Belmont

-What follows is my speculations about whether Israel may be dying—and if such death should be called “suicide”.
+What follows is my speculation about whether Israel may be dying—and if such death should be called “suicide”.

 Turkiye is a partisan for Palestine, although very quiet like most “supportive” states.
-Only Yemen is ACTIVE MILITARILY (or otherwise) as a partisan for Palestine.
+Only Yemen is militarily active as a partisan for Palestine.

 Like the USA, Israel wrongly believes itself invincible and demonstrates immense hubris and enjoys bullying.
-It believes its own propaganda.
-Dangerous for its neighbors and for itself.
-Unending war is expensive and could led to bankruptcy (as it seems to be doing in the USA).
+It believes its own propaganda, which is dangerous for its neighbors and for itself.
+Unending war is expensive and could lead to bankruptcy (as it seems to be doing in the USA).

 Is Israel Dying?